Build and publish a Flutter-based app for the App Store and Google Play — updated in 2026 to reflect the current Firebase and FlutterFire ecosystem.

 ];

-Now add the rest of the codelab at the bottom of main.dart, replacing the class that generated our profile page.
-Rename the route for this to match the pasted code '/Establishments': (context) => MyHomePage(), and rename the onPressed action for the button that navigates to the page Navigator.pushNamed(context, '/Establishments'); and the button that has the Info Icon should load our new mockup data page.
+Add the rest of the page code at the bottom of main.dart, replacing the class that generated the old profile page.
+Update the route to match: '/Establishments': (context) => MyHomePage(), and update the onPressed action for the button that navigates to it: Navigator.pushNamed(context, '/Establishments');.
+The button with the Info icon should now load this mock data page.

 class MyHomePage extends StatefulWidget {